| created on | November 23, 2025 |

 There are two kinds of UEFI vars exposed to the OS:

-The Linux kernel exposes UEFI variables to userspace via the efivarfs (EFI Variable File System), mounted at .
+The Linux kernel exposes UEFI runtime variables to userspace via the efivarfs (EFI Variable File System), mounted at .
 A typical entry in would be:

 To mount the efivarfs: